andrew-guerra/election-evaluation/Project2/README.md

   * this contains the methods and attributes that is needed to an audit file for a CPL election

 ##### IR_Ballot.java
-  * this file contains the methods and attributes for a ballot in a CPL election
+  * this file contains the methods and attributes for a ballot in a IR election

 ##### IR_Election.java
   * this java file contains what is needed to run a IR election